 What can you do to avoid this happening to you?
 Start from the low-hanging fruit.
 You get very decent security with very little effort.

 So here’s a small TODO list:

-- When available, two-factor authentication (2FA); you might also see it named as multi-factor authentication (MFA) or two-step validation (2SV, that’s what Amazon calls it).
+When available, use two-factor authentication (2FA); you might also see it named as multi-factor authentication (MFA) or two-step validation (2SV, that’s what Amazon calls it).
 This is an absolute must.
 2FA is when, in order to login to a service, you need a username, a password plus something more.
 Usually it’s an SMS, and that’s fine, but even better you can use an authenticator app.
 LastPass has its own, and its backed up in your LastPass account, but if you want a free alternative get either Authy or the one from Microsoft which is backed up in your Microsoft account.
 Obviously your authenticator backup needs to be well protected, so use two-factor for this as well -but a different one in case you lose access to it, so here SMS is better.
 UPDATE: Bitwarden Premium (not Free) can store 2FA in the same record where you store the site’s username & password.
 What’s really really really convenient with this is that, as soon as it fills in the password, it auto-copies the 2FA token to the clipboard, saving you the hassle.
 It doesn’t sound much but if you login to many different sites every day (as I do), you’ll love it.

 How much effort is this?